GaiaNet-AI/docs/docs/node-guide/customize.md

 A key goal of the GaiaNet project is to enable each individual to create and run his or her own agent service node using finetuned LLMs and proprietary knowledge.
-In all likelihood, you are not going to run a node with the [default](quick-start.md) Phi-3 LLM and Paris guidebook knowledge base.
+In all likelihood, you are not going to run a node with the [default](quick-start.md) Llama 3.2 3B LLM and Paris guidebook knowledge base.
 In this chapter, we will discuss ways to customize your node.

 ## Pre-set configurations